gamesbook/protograf/docs/source/customised_shapes.rst

 =======
 `↑ <table-of-contents-custom_>`_

-A Hexaggo
+A Hexagon is a regular, six-sided, polygon whose sides are all equal.

-A key property for a Hexagon is its *orientation*; this can either be *flat*, which is the default, or *pointy*.
+A key property for a Hexagon is its *orientation*; this can either be *flat*, which is the default, with two opposing sides parallel to the top and bottom edges of the page or card, or *pointy* with two opposing sides parallel to the left and right edges of the page or card.

 The examples below show how each orientation of a Hexagon can be customised in a similar way.